 Special Population Needs

-- Children in foster care who receive specialized comprehensive care have more medical and mental health problems identified, are more likely to receive medical and mental health services, and are more likely to continue to receive follow-up care.
+- Children in foster and kinship care who receive specialized comprehensive care have more medical and mental health problems identified, are more likely to receive medical and mental health services, and are more likely to continue to receive follow-up care.

 In Need of Care